 NPL Portfolio Valuation Options

-As the timeline to the pending moratorium lifts narrows, investors are wise to identify the riskiest assets in their NPL holdings, getting a sense of properties’ potential value and equity so they know where to focus their attention, says Pidgeon.
+Investors are wise to identify the riskiest assets in their NPL holdings, getting a sense of properties’ potential value and equity so they know where to focus their attention, says Pidgeon.

 “You can start with AVMs, automated valuation models, which are a great choice for valuing the collateral in your complete NPL portfolio.
 They provide good information at a low price point to help you estimate low or negative home equity across your holdings,” he explains.
 “Once you determine which of the assets are riskiest, you can do some deeper valuations through BPOs, broker price opinions, which give you an idea of current condition, potential selling price and current market for these properties.
 BPOs are a little more expensive and take a little longer than AVMs because they entail sending a real estate agent out to the property to inspect and take photos.
 However, they can be ideal where you have financial decisions to make — where to do a loan modification, where to foreclose or what you might bid at foreclosure to take that property back, for example.”